Serving Guide

-There is nothing sadder than an empty tray of buffalo wings in the 2nd Quarter.
+There is nothing sadder than an empty tray of buffalo wings before everyone gets their first round.
 But wings are expensive, and you don't want to buy 200 of them if you don't have to.

 The "Main Event" vs. "Appetizer" Rule